tulsajs/react-workshop/README.md

 State management in vanilla react can get you pretty far with just a simple application.
 In this stage we will use the state management to update a color of the submit button that we added earlier.

+#### Stage 9 Composible components

+This will show how to use this.props.children in order to pass the inner elements of a component through so that for instance you could have a card component that you pass in several other components such as the title component and body.